AmmarBagharib/amazon-books-co-purchases-analysis/README.md

 conda deactivate
 ```

-# Note: NEVER do work on github on a browser, while working on your analysis on your IDE at the SAME TIME.
+# Note: NEVER do work on github on a browser, while working on your analysis on your RStudio at the SAME TIME.
 Should you commit your work on both ends, there will be a merge conflict, because the files on your computer is different from the files on the github repo.

 ## License